griddynamics/gcp-iot-platform/README.md

 * zone - Main zone in region
 * image_tag - Tags of images from the Google Artifact Registry.

+## Note
+Iot Core working only in asia-east1, europe-west1, us-central1.
+For more information check this link to cloud IoT core [official documentation](https://cloud.google.com/iot/docs/requirements#permitted_characters_and_size_requirements)
 ## Deploy platform
 After customizing the platform, you need to start the deployment
 ```smartyconfig